tomjoht/tomjoht.github.io/pages/general/advertising.md

 Sidebar ads (125px x 125px) appear in the left sidebar and randomly rotate positions each time the page refreshes &mdash; this helps refocus the reader's attention on the ads.
 There is no specific hierarchy to ads in the sidebar.

-Your ad can be any image type (JPG, GIF, PNG, or SVG) and color, but the dimensions must be exactly 125 x 125 pixels in size.
+Your ad can be any image type (JPG, GIF, PNG, or SVG) and color, but the dimensions must be 125 x 125 pixels in size.
 Slow-looping animated GIFs are allowed, but not Flash.
 You can switch the ad at any time by sending me a new graphic.

 <figure>
 <img style="border:1px solid #dedede;" title="Sidebar ads" src="/images/ads_sidebar.png" alt="sidebar ads" width="340" height="420" /><figcaption>Sidebar ads appear in the sidebar in a single column.
 They rotate randomly with each page refresh.</figcaption></figure>